paris-saclay-cds/ramp-board/doc/workers.rst

   ``worker_type: aws``, and for more details on the setup and configuration, see below.

+* The :class:`ramp_engine.remote.DaskWorker` will send the submission to Dask cluster, which can be local or remote, and copy back the results.
+This worker is specified as ``worker_type: dask``.
+For more details on the setup and configuration, see below.

 .. _conda_env_worker:

 Running submissions in a Conda environment